ochoaap/reading-notes/class-03.md

     * Furthering my knowledge on what Github offers
 4. I am excited for HTML and CSS as well as other languages that come with this environment

+### I am currently updating from my computer and VIsual Studio!

+I have offically learend how to clone and ACP or
+* Add
+* Commit
+* Push

+I will be adding this and a live URL to finish my third Assignment for day three!

+# I am pretty stoked that I can do this on my computer!